robinsax/canvas/docs/code/canvas.controllers.md

 features.
 #### Methods
 #### \_\_init__(self, route, name, dependencies, library_dependencies, template, template_params, description)
++ *route*:  The route for this controller, relative to domain root.
++ *name*:  The name of the page with which to populate the title tag.
++ *template*:  The name of this pages template file, without the `pages/` prefix and `html` file extension.
++ *dependencies*:  A list of non-library client dependencies.
++ *library_dependencies*:  A list of library client dependencies.
++ *template_params*:  A dictionary of additional parameters for this pages template render context.
+Lambda values will be invoked at render time with a single parameter; the request context.
++ *super_kwargs*:  The `Controller` class constructors keyword arguments.
 Configure the overriding controller class.

-:route The route for this controller, relative to
-        domain root.
-:name The name of the page with which to populate
-        the title tag.
-:template The name of this pages template file, without
-        the `pages/` prefix and `html` file extension.
-:dependencies A list of non-library client dependencies.
-:library_dependencies A list of library client dependencies.
-:template_params A dictionary of additional parameters
-        for this pages template render context.
-Lambda values will be invoked at render time with a single parameter; the request context.
-:super_kwargs The `Controller` class constructors
-        keyword arguments.

 #### collect_dependencies(self, ctx)

 Return a tuple containing respectively the non-library and library client dependencies of this page, given the current request context.

 #### get(self, ctx)

 Return a response tuple containing the rendered template for this page.

 #### get_components(self, ctx)

 Return all components that that didnt raise an exception when their `check()` method was called with the current request context.

 #### post(self, ctx)

 The POST request method handler.

 By default raises an exception that causes